University of Michigan–Flint: Flint Senior College (1956–1964)

 Former Flint mayor C.S.
 Mott first suggested bringing a full university to Flint in a meeting with then-President Alexander Ruthven in 1946.
 Mott pledged to give $1 million to the project if the voters would pass a $7 million bond issue.
 The University of Michigan initially opposed Mott's idea but, ultimately, agreed to create the Flint Senior College of the University of Michigan as an extension of the existing Flint Junior College (now Mott Community College), while the colleges remained separate institutions.

-Although it was founded in 1956, three years before the establishment of the Dearborn Center (now University of Michigan–Dearborn), the Flint Senior College was not the first branch of the University of Michigan ever established.
-The University of Michigan, established in 1817, historically held central authority and was granted the power to establish schools, colleges, and branches throughout the Territory of Michigan.
-The initial branch was established in Pontiac in the 1830s, and additional branches were subsequently opened in Kalamazoo, Detroit, Niles, Tecumseh, White Pigeon, and Romeo.
-The University of Michigan anticipated that these branches would eventually transition into independent colleges and universities once they had matured enough to operate as standalone entities.

 For a number of years, the college shared the Court Street campus with Flint Junior College.
 This campus was part of the Flint Cultural Center with major donations from many Flint business leaders.
 Original donors included the Sponsors Fund of Flint and William Ballenger.
 The first building constructed in 1954 was The Ballenger Field House.

 In February 1956, David M. French was named the first dean of the Flint Senior College.
 The college began classes in 1956 with 118 full-time and 49 part-time students.
 Degrees were offered in liberal arts and sciences and in the professional fields of education and business administration.
 The college's first class graduated in 1958.

-Flint College (1964–1971)
+Independent proposal and the four-year Flint College (1964–1971)

-The college became a four-year institution in 1964 and added its first freshman class the following year.
-The name was changed to Flint College of the University of Michigan.
+From 1963 to 1964, studies were commissioned to explore the possibility of transforming Flint Senior College into a four-year institution.
+Subsequently, the Michigan State Board of Education recommended that the college transition into an autonomous four-year institution, phasing out the University of Michigan's involvement in Flint.
+This proposal was part of a broader statewide trend to grant independence to branch campuses, similar to the transition of Oakland University from Michigan State University during the same period.
+Proponents of the proposal argued that full independence would enable the college to better serve its academic community with its own governing board.
+However, the proposal faced opposition from C.S.
+Mott, who threatened to withdraw his pledged support.
+As a result, the independent proposal was abandoned, and the institution was restructured as a four-year college under the University of Michigan's board in 1964, subsequently renamed Flint College of the University of Michigan.